roneesh/crypto_with_friends/with_friends.md

 So, finally, we get to exercise 1, let's convert the decimal value of 104 to Binary, and then convert it to hexidecimal (also just called 'hex'), and you should get a decimal value of 01101000 and a hex value of 68.
 Here's where a better book would go over how to convert from decimal (base 10) to binary (base 2) or hex (base 16), but this is not a better book, so Google it!
 (Google: 'method for converting to binary' and 'convert decimal to hex' to find some ways).

-Then I want you to look up an ASCII table online (Google: 'ASCII table') and then find the decimal values for 'e', 'l' and 'o' and convert them to both binary and hex.
+Then I want you to look up an ASCII table online (Google: 'ASCII table') and find the decimal values for 'e', 'l' and 'o' and convert them to both binary and hex.
 One of you should convert 'h' and 'e' and the other person should convert 'l' and 'o', then combine them to get 'hello' in both binary and hex.
 Your answers should look like this:

     01101000 01100101 01101100 01101100 01101111
     68       65       6C       6C       6F